jbmadsen/ArXiv-Metadata-ETL/README.md

 * Loading data for processing from [Amazon S3](https://aws.amazon.com/S3/) and saving processed data to [Amazon Redshift](https://aws.amazon.com/redshift/)
 * Loading Airflow and running the DAG locally through [Docker](https://www.docker.com/)

+## Rationale for the choice of tools and technologies for the project

+TODO

 # Context